mpvn30/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions is a middleware that stores user or data information into a server.
+It allows us to manage sessions which can also limit the time users can use restricted urls and such.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

 - [ ] What does bcrypt do to slow down attackers?